buntec/ff4s/docs/examples/reusable-components.md

 # Reusable Components

+Reusable UI components are crucial in frontend development allowing developers to impose style uniformity and avoid code repeatability.
-In this example, we illustrate how the creation of reusable UI components works using `ff4s`.
-Two of many, button and select components are popular in frontend development and are going to be used in this example.
+Button and select components are two of the most popular UI components and will be used in this example.

 ## Components